mbachmann/java-development-environment-installation/readme/mac-os.md

 ## Install various JDK's (8, 11, 16 or later)

+The Java Development Kit (JDK) is one of three core technology packages used in Java programming, along with the JVM (Java Virtual Machine) and the JRE (Java Runtime Environment).
+It's important to differentiate between these three technologies, as well as understanding how they're connected:

+- The JVM is the Java platform component that executes programs.
+- The JRE is the on-disk part of Java that creates the JVM.

+The JDK allows developers to create Java programs that can be executed and run by the JVM and JRE.

-The last complete JDK is the **JDK 8 (LTS) from Oracle**.
-In order to download the Oracle JDK's you need to create an account at Oracle:
+The last _JDK_ including _Java Fx_ is the **JDK 8 (LTS) from Oracle**.
+In order to download the Oracle _JDK's_ you need to create an account at Oracle:

 - [Oracle Sign in / Sing up](https://login.oracle.com/mysso/signon.jsp)